Sucha Beskidzka Zamek railway station

 Sucha Beskidzka Zamek railway station is a railway station in Sucha Beskidzka (Lesser Poland), Poland.
 As of 2022, it is served by PKP Intercity (EIP, InterCity, and TLK services).
 This station is located about 2 km East of the town's principal railway station (Sucha Beskidzka railway station).
-This station is named after the nearby Castle of Sucha Beskidzka, as the word Zamek means castle.
+This station is named after the nearby Sucha Beskidzka Castle, as the word Zamek means castle.

 Train services

 The station is served by the following services: